-The Center for Education Policy and Law is a joint undertaking of the USD School of Law and the School of Leadership and Education Sciences.
+The Center for Education Policy and Law (CEPAL) is a joint undertaking of the USD School of Law and the School of Leadership and Education Sciences.
 Established by a grant from the William D. Lynch Foundation in 2007, our mission is to foster better linkage between educational research, policymaking, and practice by:

 - Undertaking commissioned empirical and legal research on education policy issues at the local, state, and federal levels